Billy McKinney Player Props: Yankees vs. Orioles

 Billy McKinney At The Plate

-- McKinney is hitting .241 with three doubles, a triple, five home runs and nine walks.
+- McKinney is hitting .233 with three doubles, a triple, five home runs and 10 walks.

-- In seven games this year (21.9%), McKinney has picked up an RBI, including two games with multiple runs batted in.
+- McKinney has driven in a run in seven games this season (21.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.